benallfree/awesome-pocketbase/README.md

 # awesome-pocketbase

-This is a collection of [PocketBase](https://pocketbase.io) resources.
-Please send suggestions in the form of pull requests!
+This is a collection of [PocketBase](https://pocketbase.io) community resources.
+Please send suggestions in the form of pull requests.

 ## Svelte